Evading a Police Officer in San Diego

 - You were speeding while an officer was pursuing you.

 It is not necessary that you did not know the police sirens were on at the time of the pursuit.
 As long as the prosecution can prove consecutive traffic violations were committed while being pursued, it will demonstrate intent.
 The peace officer will typically testify as to the distinctively marked car and how a reasonable person would have pulled over under the conditions.
-It is critical to hire an attorney that has experience in cross-examining officers.
+It is critical to hire a criminal attorney that has experience in cross-examining officers.
 It is important to determine the initial reason why the officer was making the initial stop.
 They must have a reasonable suspicion that a crime was being committed before the officer made the decision to conduct the stop.

 What Would Happen If an Officer Were Following You in an Unmarked Police Car?